vendure-ecommerce/mcp/README.md

 ## Development

-If you are contributing to the `vendure-mcp-server` itself, you'll want to run it from the source code.
+If you are contributing to the Vendure MCP Server itself, you'll want to run it from the source code.

 ### Build from Source
 ```bash